soorajprakash/Custom_MetaSoundNodes_SRJ/docs/README.md

     }
 ```

-Although we're dealing with individual samples, they come in and out of the `Execute function` as audio buffers.
+Although we're dealing with individual samples, they come in and out of the `Execute` function as audio buffers, also known as blocks.
+Depending on the buffer size of the host, the size of this block might range from 32 to 2048 samples (this is the same buffer size we typically modify in audio software to balance latency and performance).

-The block is broken down into "frames", each of which represents a sample point when information is read from each of the input buffers.[^1]
+A block is broken down into "frames", each of which represents a sample point when information is read from each of the input buffers.[^1]

-We therefore need to loop through these frames during each cycle of the `Execute` function: checking the trigger signal against the threshold, and writing the corresponding entry in the output buffer accordingly.
+To process the signal, we therefore need to loop through these frames during each cycle of the `Execute` function: checking the trigger signal against the threshold, and writing the corresponding entry in the output buffer accordingly.

 `SignalData` and `TriggerData` point to arrays of floats, as returned by `FAudioBufferReadRef`.